jpegleg/Pica-Security/README.md

 # Pica-Security
-Run some security utility containers for small scale systems such as Raspberry Pi.
+Security utility containers for small scale systems such as Raspberry Pi.

 #### Links: